RESEARCH STARTER

 Elsevier is an Amsterdam, Netherlands–based publishing company focused primarily on technical, medical, and scientific platforms.
 The company publishes materials in both print and digital formats and began expanding into information analytics during the 2010s.
 The company is a subsidiary of RELX Group, a diversified London-based multinational provider of information, analytics, and legal services.
 RELX Group is a public company whose shares trade on the London Stock Exchange.

-According to RELX Group’s 2022 annual report, Elsevier published about than 630,000 articles across 2,900 academic journals in 2023.
+According to RELX Group’s 2024 annual report, Elsevier published more than 720,000 articles across 3,000 academic journals.
 Elsevier’s leading brands and publications include Cell Press and The Lancet.
 Cell Press publishes more than 50 scientific journals across branches of scholarship covering health, life, and physical sciences.
 The Lancet is a family of prestigious weekly, peer-reviewed medical journals established in 1823.

 History